FindMySchool LogoFindMySchool

 Student voice is also formalised rather than informal.
 A Senate model sits alongside representatives, with two senators per year group and a wider representative layer that feeds issues up and information back down.
 The structure is designed to involve students in decisions and to normalise consultation as part of school life.

-For GCSE outcomes, the school is ranked 2,322nd in England and 2nd locally (FindMySchool ranking, based on official data).
-This level sits in line with the middle 35% of schools in England (25th to 60th percentile), which is consistent with a school that is securely above average in some measures while remaining mixed across subjects and cohorts.
+For GCSE outcomes, the school is ranked 2,426th out of 3,895 schools in England for GCSE academic outcomes and 2nd locally (FindMySchool ranking, based on official data).
+This is close to the national middle band, which is consistent with a school that is securely above average in progress while remaining mixed across headline attainment and subject measures.

-At A-level, the school is ranked 1,018th in England and 2nd locally (FindMySchool ranking, based on official data), again aligned to the middle 35% of providers in England.
-The A-level profile shows 7.59% at A*, 14.87% at A, and 52.53% at A* to B. In context, the A* to B proportion is above the England average while A* to A is below the England average suggesting a cohort with breadth of solid achievement rather than a heavily top-weighted grade distribution.
+At A-level, the school is ranked 1,553rd out of 2,549 providers in England for A-level academic outcomes and 1st locally (FindMySchool ranking, based on official data).
+The A-level profile shows 0% at A*, 20% at A, and 50% at A* to B. In context, this suggests a cohort with breadth of solid achievement rather than a heavily top-weighted grade distribution.

 Parents comparing options locally can use the FindMySchool Local Hub and Comparison Tool to view these indicators side by side with other nearby schools using the same methodology.